-After the public circulation period, all comments will be considered, and Caltrans will select a preferred alternative and make the final determination of the project's effect on the environment.
-Under the California Environmental Quality Act (CEQA), if no unmitigable significant adverse impacts are identified, Caltrans will prepare a Mitigated Negative Declaration (MND).
+After the public circulation period from July 26, through August 26, 2024, Caltrans has considered all comments and selected the Build Alternative above as the preferred alternative for the project.
+Caltrans has made the final determination of the project's effect on the environment; under the California Environmental Quality Act (CEQA), Caltrans has identified no unmitigatable significant adverse impacts.
+As a result, Caltrans has prepared this Mitigated Negative Declaration (MND).